espressif/esp-dev-kits/docs/en/esp32s2/esp32-s2-kaluga-1/index.rst

 The ESP32-S2-Kaluga-1 kit v1.3 is a development kit by Espressif.

-Application examples for this kit can be found at :dev-kits:`Examples <esp32-s2-kaluga-1/examples>`.
+Application examples for this kit can be found at :project:`Examples <esp32-s2-kaluga-1/examples>`.

 .. toctree::
     :maxdepth: 2